Skip to main content

 Problems

-Every problem has a value story that justifies the reasons and priority to solve it.
+Every problem has a value story that sells the urgency to solve it.

 Purpose